mixxxdj/mixxx/source/chapters/library.rst

 .. seealso:: For more informations, go to :ref:`djing-bpm-detection`.

-iTunes, Traktor, Rhythmbox - Using external Libraries
+iTunes, Traktor, Rhythmbox - Using external libraries
 =====================================================

 .. sectionauthor::